drummonds/luca/README.md

 Notes:
 For directives apart from transactions full_date is assumed at the start of the day, and for transactions one microsecond before the end of the day.
+Directives names are lower case.

 The resolution of datetime is assumed to be 1 microsecond.
 Note that different versions might implement it with different resolutions to squeeze the amount of storage.
 Eg the default datetime uses Unix Epoch timestamps

+## Implmentation details

+Pacioli has 4 types of records which are used to hold the accounting data:

+- Inventory of goods and money
+- Day notebooks, voluminous contemporaneous diaries
+- Journal entries.
+In chonological order with notes (cross referenced to the ledger)
+- Ledgers Summary of activity by account

+With a computerf we are going to focus on the journal.
+The cross referencing and ledger balances can be produced by computation.

+- Commodity
+- Account
+- Transaction
+- Balance

+The core concept is to take Pacioli's books and conentate on the journal entries.
+In order for this to be complete you need to be able to extne

+There are a number of domains:

+- parsing
+    - Serialisation to and from text
+- Core manipulation
+- Balance query functions

+### Hierarchy of implementation

+At the base level you have some helper functions:

+#### Serialisation

+- internal/datetime:  Support LucaDateTimeString
+- directiveHeader: Generic directive header

+#### Core

+- directive: interface
+- journal: list of entries
+- directives
+    - commodity
+    - account
+    - transaction
+    - balance

+# Ideas
+Segmenting by time period.
+This allows you to deal with all the data for a period in memory as well as handling longer time periods.

 ## References